 Not only are these poisons disturbingly cruel and ineffective, they're putting non-target animals, endangered species, us and our pets at risk of of being fatally poisoned.

-Now, however, there's renewed hope they could be banned across the nation.
-Rep. Peter DeFazio (D-OR) recently introduced the Chemical Poisons Reduction Act of 2017 (H.R.
-1817), which would ban the use of both M-44s and Compound 1080 to control predators.
+However, the Chemical Poisons Reduction Act, now otherwise known as "Canyon's Law," would ban the use of both M-44s and Compound 1080 to control predators.

 Please sign and share the petition urging members of Congress to support and co-sponsor this critical piece of legislation that would end their use.